Articles | Volume 15, issue 3

 Short summary

 This study observes the movement of snow water equivalence (SWE) during mid-winter surface melt and spring snowmelt periods.
-We observed the south facing slope that experienced mid-winter surface melt events, showed meltwater flowing downslope through the snow.
-The north facing slope saw similar redistribution of meltwater during the spring snowmelt period.
+We observed that the south-facing slope that experienced mid-winter surface melt events showed meltwater flowing downslope through the snow.
+The north-facing slope saw a similar redistribution of meltwater during the spring snowmelt period.

 Tate G. Meehan, Ahmad Hojatimalekshah, Hans-Peter Marshall, Elias J. Deeb, Shad O'Neel, Daniel McGrath, Ryan W. Webb, Randall Bonnell, Mark S. Raleigh, Christopher Hiemstra, and Kelly Elder